Trail Projects

 Project Owner: Allen County, Fort Wayne Trails Inc

 Fort Wayne Trails Activities: Fort Wayne Trails is acting as a partner and project coordinator for Allen County trail projects, and has successfully advocated for county funding during 2018 for engineering.
 Parkview has donated funding for this project as well.
 This will be a 10′ trail on the north side of Union Chapel Road, from the existing trail west of Auburn Road to the Life Bridge Church Trailhead and Pufferbelly Trail, just west of Corbin Road.
 Engineering studies have been completed.
 Parkview has donated $90,000 to help with trail construction.
-Design is being reviewed due to conversations with NWACS.
+The design is being reviewed due to conversations with NWACS, their parcel is the only remaining.